Learjet 70/75

 The Learjet 70/75 is a mid-sized business jet airplane manufactured by the Learjet division of Canadian aircraft manufacturer Bombardier Aerospace.
-With the end of production in 2022 it is the last Learjet model.
+With production ending in 2022, it is the last Learjet model.

 Design

 These models feature new avionics, winglets, and powerful engines that use less fuel.

 The Learjet 40/45 light jet is updated with touchscreen-controlled Garmin G5000 avionics and a modern interior.
 The combination of aerodynamic improvements, which lowered the design's drag by 2%, and 200 lbs less weight in the nose section resulted in an increased range of 4%.

 The canted winglet design was incorporated from the Bombardier Global 7500/8000.

 Both variants are powered by 3,850 lbf Honeywell TFE731-40BR turbofans with thrust reversers, have a MTOW of 21,500 lb and a fuel capacity of 6,062 lb for a maximum range of 2,050 nmi with four passengers.

 Typical cruise is Mach .76 and high-speed cruise is Mach .79, the ceiling is FL510 where the cabin altitude is 8,000 ft.

 Their flat-floor cabin width is 1.50 by 1.55 m high, the Learjet 70's seven-seat cabin length is 5.38 and 6.05 m for the nine-seat, double-club Learjet 75.

 The forward galley facing the entry door is isolated by a pocket door from the seating area with a Lufthansa Technik cabin management, and the aft lavatory has a belted seat.

 The 50 cuft external baggage hold is heated but not pressurized.

 At FL410, ISA + 3 C-change and Mach .78 for 462 kn, its hourly fuel burn is 1000 lb and 1400 lb at Mach .80.